Vincent-Wirwicki/Clicker-Game-Jquery/README.md

   - Object Oriented Programming
   - Automation, because clicking is exhausting
   - Each resource has influence on the other one
-  - Dynamic Ui, for example you don't have enough ressources to buy an upgrade, the button will be grey with text line-through
+  - Dynamic Ui, based on player upgrades

 ## What can be added ?